mmalecot/file-format/README.md

 It provides a variety of functions for identifying a wide range of file formats, including ZIP, Compound File Binary, Extensible Markup Language and more.

-`file-format` checks the signature of a file to determine its format.
-If the file format is not recognized by its signature, the crate will try to detect if it is Plain Text.
-If not, the crate will return the default file format, which is Arbitrary Binary Data.
+It checks the signature of the file to determine its format.
+If the file format is not recognized by its signature, it will check if it is Plain Text.
+Otherwise, it will return the default file format which is Arbitrary Binary Data.

 ## Examples